webqit/webqit-community.docs/oohtml/README.md

 </div>
 ```

 As seen, the `this` variable is a reference to the script's host element.
-In addition, variables declared within the script are available only within the script, and global variables are always available within Subscript.
+In addition, variables declared within the script are available only within the script, while global variables are always available across all scripts.

 ```html
 <div id="alert" namespace>